-STEP 1: For Division C calculate the number of permits issued at the municipal level based on the # permits in each section and the % of each municipality in each section.

-STEP 2: For Division C total the number of permits at the municipal level to obtain the number of permits at the county level.

-STEP 3: For Divisions A, B and C, calculate the amount of agricultural land clearing material burned ALCTON (tons material burned):
+- STEP 1: For Division C calculate the number of permits issued at the municipal level based on the # permits in each section and the % of each municipality in each section. - STEP 2: For Division C total the number of permits at the municipal level to obtain the number of permits at the county level. - STEP 3: For Divisions A, B and C, calculate the amount of agricultural infested material burned INFTON (tons material burned) :